• Skip to main content

 • Leave the cake in the tin for 15 minutes before transferring, with the baking paper to a Tala Non-Stick Cake Cooling Rack to cool completely.

-• Meanwhile, cut half the strawberries into halves or quarters, depending on their size, and soak in the Prosecco.
+• Meanwhile, cut half the 500 grams strawberries into halves or quarters, depending on their size, and soak in 125 ml Prosecco.

-• Whip the double cream until soft peaks form and then fold in the icing sugar and vanilla paste.
+• Whip 400 ml double cream until soft peaks form and then fold in 2 tbsp icing sugar and 1 tsp vanilla bean paste.

 To Assemble

-• Spoon the strawberry jelly into the bottom of a glass trifle bowl.
+• Spoon 1 pint Strawberry jelly into the bottom of a glass trifle bowl.

 • Add half of the Prosecco-soaked strawberries, reserving the strawberry-infused Prosecco for later.